What Makes a Web Site HIPAA-Secure?

 - Get into digital prescriptions

-Securing the transmission of the information from the patient to the web site is pretty easy (it’s #1 — use web site secured with SSL).
+Securing the transmission of the information from the patient to the website is pretty straightforward (it’s #1 — use a website secured with SSL).
 However, what do you do with that information?
 Common solutions include:

 - Store it in files on the web server to download later